blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 }
 ```

+This is an example of a lack of **consensus**, where two parties don't agree on how to describe the data in question.
 At this point, there isn't a clear route to deciding compatibility.
-The block could try and define a [regex to ensure the URL has an image extension](https://stackoverflow.com/questions/42853961/regex-that-matches-image-links-but-exclude-normal-url), and the embedding application could ignore the key and just match on values, but:
+Block schemas could perhaps be modified so that the block could express it needs something that matches a [regex to ensure the URL has an image extension](https://stackoverflow.com/questions/42853961/regex-that-matches-image-links-but-exclude-normal-url), and the embedding application could ignore the key and just match on values, but:

 - This is potentially flakey ([here's an example](https://dummyimage.com/300) of a URL that points to an image but _does not_ have an extension)
 - The solution ends up being very domain-specific
 - It introduces a large maintenance burden
-- Is generally not re-useable, possibly leading to similar bespoke logic being defined in multiple places, with possible subtle but incompatible variations
+- Is generally not reusable, possibly leading to similar bespoke logic being defined in multiple places, with possible subtle but incompatible variations

 Thus the main reason for following RFC:

-> 💬 By removing some flexibility and providing routes for more standardization, we create a stronger contract between the block developer, and the embedding application, allowing for more powerful runtime inference, and general confidence.
+> 💬 Removing some flexibility to establish a stronger contract between the block developer, embedding application, and end-user, allows for more powerful run-time inference and general confidence of all parties.
+Furthermore, creating a well-defined hierarchy of types, that are reusable and discoverable, encourages emergent standardization and, in turn, leads to higher-quality interoperable parts.

 In the following document we outline an approach to being more specific about the types that describe data.
 Through the following definitions of types, the community will be able to **gradually converge** upon a **consensus** of how to describe information.

 ## Motivating implications

-**Embedding Applications:**
+**embedding applications:**

-- are required to do less guess work about what the Block is asking for
+- are required to do less guess work about what the block is asking for
 - require less user intervention (or hard-coded logic / guesses) to map X to Y

-**Blocks:**
+**blocks:**

 - have greater confidence that the data to them is correct and useable
 - are able to be more specific about their requirements and more easily express the function of the data